 Unit 1 – Food Safety

-Most of the world’s food supply undergoes some and before being marketed.
+Most of the world’s food supply undergoes some preservation and processing before being marketed.
 Preserving and processing foods provide many hidden benefits.
 Each protects consumers in different ways.
 Food preservation includes handling or treating food to prevent or slow down spoilage.
 Food processing involves transforming raw ingredients into packaged food, such as cutting whole carrots into baby carrots, canning fruits, and frozen meats.
 There are numerous benefits to preservation and processing; however, they also pose some concerns.
-They pose nutritional and problems.
+They pose nutritional and sustainability problems.
 We will discuss this topic throughout the book.

-Food preservation protects consumers from harmful or food, guards against foodborne illnesses, and also protects the flavor, color, moisture content, and nutritive value of food.
+Food preservation protects consumers from harmful or toxic food, guards against foodborne illnesses, and also protects the flavor, color, moisture content, and nutritive value of food.
 Fruits and vegetables have their highest vitamin content and flavor when they are fresh from the vine.
 Freezing them helps to retain the qualities.

 Food irradiation is a preservation technology that improves the safety and extends the shelf life of foods by reducing or eliminating microorganisms and insects.
 Because it’s a process the public is unfamiliar with, many people are skeptical of eating irradiated foods.
 Like pasteurizing milk and canning vegetables, irradiation can make food safer for the consumer.
 Food processors began using irradiation more in the last 35 years and the process is considered safe.
 The FDA, WHO, CDC, and USDA endorse the safety of irradiated food.